-A conflict of interest can arise when you hold a direct or indirect financial interest.
-For example, a conflict of interest might exist if you hold a direct or indirect financial interest in:
+A financial interest can create a conflict of interest or the appearance of a conflict of interest.
+A conflict of interest can arise when vou hold a direct or indirect financial interest in:

 - " Any Medline customer;

 - " Any company that does business with Medline; or

 - " Any competitor of Medline.